qtnc/swan/docs/stdlib.md

 - static String.of(...sequences): construct a string by concatenating one or more other strings or objects
 - codePointAt(index): return the code point at given character position 0..0x1FFFFF
 - endsWith(needle): return true if needle is found at the end of the string
-- findAll(regex, returnedGroup=0, returnFullMatchResult=false): find all matches of the regular expression against this string.
-For each match, take the returnedGroup group number as result, or return a list of RegexMatchResult objects if returnFullMatchResults=true.
+- findAll(regex, group=0): find all matches of the regular expression against this string.
+For each match, take the group number given as result, or return a list of RegexMatchResult objects if group=true.
 - findFirstOf(needles, start=0): search for the first occurence of one of the characters inside needle; return -1 if nothing is found.
 - format(...items): take this string as a format string and format accordingly; see the format global function for more info.
 - hashCode: return the hash code of the object, especially used as hashing key for maps, sets and similar structures.